URS-TEAM/Docs-APIEvolve/README.md

 ![Logo](https://evolvepos.com/wp-content/uploads/2024/08/EvolveLogo.png)
 # EvolvePos API

+The EvolvePOS API was developed to seamlessly integrate **EvolvePOS** with **WooCommerce**, enabling centralized management of key retail operations.
+Through this integration, users can manage Departments (Categories), Categories (Subcategories), Products, Images, and Orders directly from the EvolvePOS system.

+This API runs locally and is designed to be installed on the client’s server as a **Windows service**.
+This setup ensures that the API remains accessible even when no user is logged into the Windows environment, providing uninterrupted functionality and reliability.

 ## Documentation for Uploading Items to WooCommerce

 The EvolvePos API allows the upload of products to WooCommerce using a JSON format.
 The structure of an example request for uploading products is described below.